 That said, many small or start-up businesses reward staff with share options and in some cases flexible working but it really does vary from place to place.

-Whatever you decide is the right type of company for you, the most important thing is that it's a place in which you feel you can grow and thrive.
+The most important thing is that it's a place in which you feel you can grow and thrive.
 So much of that is about personal choice and only you will know if it's right for you.
 A great way to find out what will be the best fit for you, is to do as much work experience as possible.
 Explore our internships now.

 That way, you'll get exposed to lots of different work cultures and teams and so you'll be able to get a sense of where you belong when it comes to the world of work.
 Make sure you continue to build your network as much as possible to ensure you've got the right connections when it matters.
 Need some tips?
 Check out our Bright Advice for Networking.